sarakjerstad/Sommerprosjekt25-PKI-nettside/README.md

-serviceAccountKey.json  # Firebase service account key (private) .env                    # Environment variables package.json            # Project dependencies and scripts signScript.sh           # Bash script to fetch and sign CSRs (Known as GPTscript in code, but signScript.sh is the same)
+serviceAccountKey.json  # Firebase service account key (private) .env                    # Environment variables package.json            # Project dependencies and scripts signScript.sh           # Bash script to fetch and sign CSRs (Known as signScript in code, but signScript.sh is the same)
 ```

 ---